Gruden: Josh Norman 'out a couple of weeks'

-KANSAS CITY -- Washington Redskins cornerback Josh Norman suffered a rib injury in the second quarter of Monday night's game at Kansas City and could miss "a couple of weeks," coach Jay Gruden told ESPN's Lisa Salters at halftime.
+KANSAS CITY -- Washington Redskins cornerback Josh Norman could miss "a couple of weeks," coach Jay Gruden told ESPN's Lisa Salters at halftime, after suffering a rib fracture in the second quarter of Monday night's game at Kansas City.

 The Redskins have a bye next week and play the San Francisco 49ers in two weeks.